Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 Voice search-optimized pages are written at about a 9th-grade reading level.
 This isn't dumbing down your content.
 It's making it conversational.

-How to write conversationally:
+How I write conversationally:

 - Use short sentences